Ziad-Tawfik/NodeJs-MongoDB-on-Google-Kubernetes-Engine-GKE-/README.md

 - Startup script in the Management vm will clone this repo and create all required files in under ***/simple-node-app*** directory.
-    - 🌳 Files tree layout .
+    - 🌳 Files tree layout.

     ![VM /simple-node-app tree](/Images/Vm-Tree.png)